 Harmony is homophony not polyphony; polyphony and harmony are in themselves irreconcilable.
 Instead of a form in which many voices are combined so that each retains its own character, with harmony we really hear only one tone.
 In the Baroque age of conflict homophony overtakes and supplants polyphony, with obvious ideological 'overtones'.
 Independent sounds merge to form a united block, whose function is background for the melody and also to register the tune in motion in its place within the tonal system.
-At this time harmony first established itself as essential to music, even changing the nature of melody in the process.
-Rhythm too was affected by harmony; indeed the division of music into bars was dictated by the new, ever-present harmonic rhythm.
+At this time harmony first established itself as essential to deny the validity of hierarchical tone relationships and that there is therefore "no such thing as atonal music."
+Such comments obviously seek to defend more than the dominant musical form: they would preserve authority, standardization, hierarchy and whatever cultural grammar guarantees a world defined by such values.